themanyone/whisper_dictation/README.md

 # Whisper Dictation

-Private voice keyboard, AI chat, images, webcam, recordings, voice control in >= 4 GiB VRAM.
+**The Ship's Computer** - Private voice keyboard, AI agent, images, webcam, recordings, voice control in >= 4 GiB VRAM.

 <img src="img/ss.png" alt="Dictation anywhere, even social media." width="300" align="right">

 - **Dictation mode** — transcribed speech goes straight to text output (fast, no LLM)
 - **Agent mode** — speech routed through the LLM for chat, tool calling, or learning new commands
 - **Semantic fast-path** — embedding-based matcher (`all-MiniLM-L6-v2`) recognizes common commands in ~50ms with no LLM round trip
-- **Voice-prompted agent learning** — say *"Computer, record a 30 second video"* and the LLM proposes a shell command, asks for confirmation, then remembers it so next time it can run directly (with permission).
+- **Updatesitself** — example; say *"Computer, record a 30 second video"* and the LLM proposes a shell command, asks for confirmation, then learns it.
+So next time you can just run it (with permission).

 ```
 Transcript → semantic matcher → matched? → run tool (fast path)